Tuesday, September 9, 2025

 Vertex Vol. 3, No 2, June 1975, after it switched to newsprint.

-Another consideration is that Vertex did not have a broad color palette.
-The imagery was black and white except for a couple monochromatic layouts, orange or green for this issue.
-So, Vertex had some challenges from the beginning that probably sealed its fate.
+So, Vertex had some challenges from the beginning that probably contributed to its fate.
 Omni would pick up the torch in 1978 as the premiere glossy Sci-Fi publication with a much better ad-to-feature ratio and a full-color, more polished look thanks to publisher Bob Guiccione’s experience with Penthouse, with which Omni shared a similar look — at least in terms of design, if not in content.

 Main-in subscription card for Vertex.